Rules & Regulations

 These themes can be covered through any course including social studies, history, geography, science, language arts, the arts or other.

 II.
-All photos and text must:
+All videos must:

 - Be presented in at least one of Canada’s two official languages, English or French.